LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

    python create_cylinder.py
    ```

-   This script will also create a textfile called `mid.txt`.
+   This script will also create a text file called `mid.txt`.
 This textfile
    centres of the electrodes in the format (electrodes x dimensions), i.e., the
-   first row contains the x,y,z coordinate of the first electrode, the second
+   first row contains the x,y,z coordinates of the first electrode, the second
    row contains the x,y,z coordinates of the second electrode and so on.
 The
    coordinate dimensions are separated by commas, thus this file format is
-   called comma separated values (csv).
+   called comma-separated values (CSV).

 4. After this command, run the `mask_separation.py` script.
 This should create a
    single nifti image for every electrode extracted.
 Depending on how hard it is